henry-anderson/PingAPI/usage/player_count_to_text.md

-# Changing the player count to text
+## Changing the player count to text

 <img src="http://i.imgur.com/JwaX1Im.png"></img>

-The client sends a ping packet to the server and it replies with all your information including the server's protocol version and compares it to that of the client.
-If the protocol version's do not match it displays a red message in replacement of the player count such as "Spigot 1.8" We can use this and send a fake protocol version such as -1 and change the default protocol name to a new one.
+The client sends a ping packet to the server and it replies with all of the server's information including the server's protocol version and compares it to that of the client.
+If the protocol version's do not match it displays a red message in replacement of the player count such as "Spigot 1.8."

+We can use this logic to display a message instead.
+If we send a fake protocol version such as -1 to the client it will think that the server and client are running different versions of Minecraft and display the protocol message instead of the player count.
+From there we can change the default protocol name to a new one.
 Here is an example.

 ```java
 public class MyListener implements PingListener {